frednirk/fredbot/README.md

-I have created Fredbot as an example of a simple AI chatbot created using open source products It provides a similar function as ChaTGPT
+I have created Fredbot as an example of a simple AI chatbot using open source products It provides a similar function as ChaTGPT
 It is written in python and easy to understand
 The following products are utilised
   LLAMA 3  Large Language Model created by Meta (Facebook)